Table of contents

 Let's be honest …

 The second Acme Corp Enterprises seems a lot better and more trust worthy right?
-That's all because they had a very consistant brand image.
+That's all because they had a very consistent brand image.
 So how do you get this way:

 - Match all your corporate branding.
 Make sure your website matches your business cards, which matches your fliers, which matches what you say.